avenhor/evetools/README.md

 - Use a tool such as [postman](https://www.getpostman.com/) to obtain your refresh token
 - Supply the values to the variables in the code (and replace them with names meaningful to you
   - replace vars such as avenhor_token with something more general

+## Notes about pickled files
+- graph.pkl is a pickled dictionary produced when loading the graph and its edge weights
+  - load the pickled file to a single dictionary (p_dict for this example)
+  - p_dict['graph'] => full graph of systems with edge weights being distance in LY between neighbors
+  - p_dict['processed'] => list 'processed_systems' from eve_primary.py of all systems loaded into graph
+  - p_dict['edges'] => list 'edges_loaded' from eve_primary.py of edges whose weights have been calculated and added to the graph's nodes